 The word ‘juvenile’ has been replaced with the word ‘child’ and the expression ‘juvenile in conflict with the law’ has been changed to ‘child in conflict with law.’
 While in the JJ Act, 2000, juveniles in conflict with the law are defined as the ‘accused’, the draft Bill identifies a ‘child in conflict with law’ to be one who has been found by the Juvenile Justice Board to have actually committed an offence.
 It also defines an ‘abandoned child’ as well as ‘aftercare’.
 Chapter two is the most noteworthy characteristic of the proposed Bill, providing for ‘Fundamental Principles for Care, Protection, Rehabilitation and Justice for Children’.
 It incorporates internationally accepted principles of presumption of innocence, dignity and worth, family responsibility, non-stigmatising semantics, privacy and confidentiality, repatriation and restoration, equality and non-discrimination, and diversion and natural justice, among others.
 Institutionalisation is suggested as a measure of last resort — juveniles are to institutionalised only if no other family-based care option is possible or available.

-A new procedure for handling children in conflict with law has been proposed.
+New procedure A new procedure for handling children in conflict with law has been proposed.
 A revamped Child Welfare Committee has been identified, empowered and given statutory functions.
 Mandatory registration of childcare institutions has been provided.
 Observation, shelter and special homes may be established by State governments.

 CARA has been made a statutory body vested with functions of in-country and inter-country adoptions.
 Section 58 of the draft Bill lays down special emphasis on inter-country adoptions, stating that all applications for adoption shall be filed before a Principal Magistrate of the concerned jurisdiction where the registered adoption agency is located.